FrancescoBrunelli/PARCO-Computing-2026-245252/src/README.md

 ## Main Components
 ### `main.cpp`
-- Catches input matrix via command line
+- Parses input matrix via command line
 - Stores the COO format and sorts it in row-major order
 - Converts it into CSR
 - Computes the product between CSR and a randomly generated vector